-The graphs below show the dissolved oxygen, phosphates and temperature data across the Bellinger River, Never Never River, Rosewood site and Kalang River from June 2017 to June 2018.
+The graph below shows the Available Phosphate data across the Bellinger River, Kalang River, Never Never River, Rosewood River and Spicketts Creek from July 2017 to March 2019.

-The ANZECC Water Quality Trigger Values for Dissolved Oxygen for moderately disturbed ecosystems for Lowland Rivers (less than 150m elevation) is 85 to 110% saturation.
+The ANZECC Water Quality Values for Dissolved Oxygen for moderately disturbed ecosystems for Lowland Rivers (less than 150m elevation) is between 85% and 110% saturation.

-Results outside these values could be harmful to ecosystems.
+Results outside the guidelines could be harmful to ecosystems.
 Anything below 85% is a threat to aquatic life and the macroinvertebrates that our turtles love to eat.
 Potential impacts outside ANZECC trigger values include lack of oxygen to support aquatic plant and animal life and fish kills.

 Monitoring Dissolved Oxygen levels is very important as the Bellingen River Snapping Turtle (BRST) is able to supplement its oxygen uptake through cloacal (bum) breathing, reducing its need to come to the water surface to breathe.